 You need to get things in place behind the scenes before you launch your monthly giving program.
-There are some important questions you need to ask yourself to determine if your organization has the capacity to launch the program.
+There are some important questions you need to ask yourself before you get started.

 You will also need to think about any special coding in your donor management system to track start and end dates.

-It’s important to have a plan for handling automatic processing issues.
-For example, set up an automatic email to notify you and the donor if their credit card expires.
+And it’s important to have a plan for handling automatic processing issues.
+For example, set up an automated email to notify you and the donor if their credit card expires.

 You probably have a separate brand for major fundraising initiatives like a capital campaign or big annual event.
-Your monthly giving program will also benefit from a distinct campaign brand.
+And your monthly giving program will also benefit from a distinct campaign brand.

 Branding your monthly giving program makes it distinct from your other initiatives and reinforces your mission.
 It also establishes community and makes your donors feel like they are part of something bigger.

-You need to determine your best candidates for monthly giving to start off strong.
-Use the data you have available to decide who your prime targets are.
+You need to determine your best candidates for monthly giving to get a strong start.
+So, use the data you have available to decide who your prime targets are.